 What is ROAS?

-The definition of ROAS is ‘return on advertising spend’.
 It refers to the income gained as a result of any advertising expenditure, such as new customers or sales generated through a specific campaign.
-If you’re running a PPC campaign you’ll be able to see the return, or at least the clicks or purchases, in your dashboard.
+If you’re running a campaign on Google Ads, you’ll be able to see the return, or at least the clicks or purchases, in your dashboard.

 10,000 (revenue) / 1,000 (ad spend) = $10 (ROAS)